 Who Is Logan Paul?
-The YouTube Star's KSI Feud, Net Worth, Songs And Brother Jake
+YouTube Star's KSI Feud, Net Worth, Songs And Brother Jake

 How old is Logan Paul?

-Logan Paul was born on April 1st 1996 making him 23 years old (at the time of writing).
+Logan Paul was born on 1 April 1996 making him 24 years old.

 Why is Logan Paul deemed controversial?

 In January 2018, Logan Paul was slammed for filming the body of someone who'd died by suicide in Japan for his YouTube channel.
-The video made headlines all over the world as well as causing outrage within the YouTube community as well as the rest of the world.
+The video made headlines all over the world as well as causing outrage within the YouTube community and the rest of the world.

 Read the full story here: "Disgusting!"
 YouTuber Logan Paul Is Slammed For Filming Suicide Victim & Making Jokes